mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 >[!CONTEXTUALHELP]
 >id="campaigns_list"
 >title="Campaigns"
->abstract="With Campaigns, you can deliver one-time content to a specific segment across multiple channels.
-Before creating a new campaign, make sure you have a channel surface (i.e. message preset) and an Adobe Experience Platform segment ready for use."
+>abstract="Create campaigns to deliver one-time content to a specific segment across various channels.
+Before creating your campaign, make sure you have a channel surface (i.e. message preset) and an Adobe Experience Platform segment ready for use."

-## About campaigns {#about}

-Campaigns allow you to deliver one-time content to a specific segment using multiple channels.
-Unlike journeys, where actions are designed to be executed in sequence, campaigns execute actions simultaneously, either immediately, or on a specified schedule.
+Use Journey Optimizer campaigns to deliver one-time content to a specific segment using various channels.
+When using journeys, actions are designed to be executed in sequence.
+With campaigns, actions are performed simultaneously, either immediately, or based on a specified schedule.

-This allows you to send simple ad-hoc batch communications for marketing use cases like promotional offers, engagement campaigns, announcements, legal notices, or policy updates.
+Create campaigns to send simple ad-hoc batch communications for marketing use cases like promotional offers, engagement campaigns, announcements, legal notices, or policy updates.

 ➡️ [Discover this feature in video](#video)